Kilree poultry stud

 Bred from introduced Malay crosses, the Modern Game emerged in Britain during the mid-19th century, following the ban on cockfighting.
 The breed's long legs and 'snake head' signal its fighting origins, while broad shoulders, short wings and neatly held feathers became standards as the Modern Game was developed as an exhibition bird.

-'A bird of extreme excellence'
+'Bird of extreme excellence'

 This quote is from an article in the Goulburn Evening Penny Post about Robert, published 1921.
 The portrait, now in the Museum's collection, was painted the following year and is framed together with eight prize medals, won by Thompson's fowls at competitions in Sydney, Melbourne and Goulburn between 1924 and 1948.